-Sana Aloui is a Chinese-Tunisian-American artist and designer based in the Bay Area of California.
-She received a BFA with a focus in Fashion and Textiles from the School of the Art Institute of Chicago (SAIC).
+Sana Aloui is a Chinese-Tunisian-American fashion designer based in Los Angeles, California.
+She received a BFA in Fashion and Textiles from the School of the Art Institute of Chicago (SAIC).

 Aloui creates textiles and garments that explore multiculturalism and liminal identity.
 She is interested in collaging image and fiber as a means of making cultural connections and examining society’s perception of identity and individuality.
 Her practice is based around the creation of textile and fabric through dyeing, weaving, felting, knitting and construction techniques.
 The study of traditional textile processes, clothing styles, and various ethnic groups have influenced her work greatly.
 She is fascinated by the Japanese aesthetic philosophy of wabi-sabi, as well as the imperfect, asymmetrical, and weathered.
 Aloui's work explores her own identity as an international traveler and nomad, and seeks to understand notions of cultural identity in the United States.